Here we discuss different pension schemes and their tax considerations. This is an update of our article in the summer 2015 edition of Shipshape

-One new idea is to use your pension as a savings vehicle to build up a lump sum to repay your mortgage, instead of chipping away at the mortgage capital each month through a repayment mortgage.
-You'll need to have or switch to an interest-only mortgage.
+One idea is to use your pension as a savings vehicle to build up a lump sum to repay your mortgage, instead of chipping away at the mortgage capital each month through a repayment mortgage.
+You'll need to have, or be able to, switch to an interest-only mortgage.

 The main idea is to take advantage of the tax relief on your contributions, the tax-free income and growth within the pension fund and the availability of a 25% tax-free lump sum.